 15. Be patient and take it step by step

 Lastly, remember that patience is key.
 You got to take it step by step and not look at leaping to the top sooner than you’re supposed to.
-Carve out a realistic and attainable goal for your designing career and don’t forget to set small goals along the way.
+Carve out a realistic and attainable goal for your career in fashion designing and don’t forget to set small goals along the way.